F.A.Q.: Google Analytics Spam

 - It's preventive, unlike the campaign source filter.

-- Non-Very little maintenance is required since only one filter is needed to do all the work.
+- Little maintenance is required since only one filter does all the work.

 - It will stop any form of ghost spam whether it shows as a referral, organic, event, or direct visit.